ABOUT GOMMEA

 BIOS

-DARI CHRISTENSON, president-elect
+DARI CHRISTENSON, president

 Dari moved to the NH Sea Coast at a young age.
 During her high school years, she befriended a local lobsterman who encouraged her to go lobstering with him, at one point in time she considered this as a full-time career.
 Dari studied recreational management at University of New Hampshire and worked with the NH State Parks.
 After college she transitioned to working and managing a local sightseeing and whale watching business, she spent over 20 years in this industry.
 Here she gained valuable experience in educating groups of students in schools and on-board passenger vessels.
 Fourteen years ago, Dari joined NH Sea Grant and UNH Extension as the volunteer coordinator for the UNH Marine Docent Program.
 She leads programs in schools as well as inquiry based informal marine education programs.
 The UNH Marine Docent Program trains volunteers in marine science and provides programs for school aged students and adult community members.
 Dari now serves as the UNH Marine Docent Program Manager.